maryammod/personal-website/content/posts/moving-files-using-rsync-command.md

   ```

-  Let's look at the options:
+  Let's look at the options used:

   * **\-z**, –compress file data during the transfer